youyanggu/covid19_projections/about.md

 A model isn't very useful if it's not accurate.
 Below is my analysis on how various models considered by the CDC have performed over the past few weeks. covid19-projections.com has consistently been the most accurate model thus far, for both US and state-by-state projections.

-While past performance is not necessarily indicative of future performance, I think it's important to consider a model's historical accuracy in addition to its future forecasts.
+While past performance is not necessarily indicative of future performance, we believe it's important to consider a model's historical accuracy in addition to its future forecasts.
 It is also important to make sure that a model can perform better than the baseline.

 Projections taken from: [https://github.com/reichlab/covid19-forecast-hub](https://github.com/reichlab/covid19-forecast-hub) Truth data from Johns Hopkins: [https://github.com/CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19)